BabylonJS/BabylonToolkit/readme.md

 # Babylon Toolkit

-The <a href="https://www.babylontoolkit.com" target="_blank">Babylon Toolkit</a> is an extended game development framework that provide advanced mechanics for BabylonJS.
+The <a href="https://www.babylontoolkit.com">Babylon Toolkit Extension</a> is an advanced game development framework that provides modern game engine mechanics for BabylonJS.

 # Documentation